bigFin/smallSolutions/pages/smallSolutions.md

 		- ### NepalCanDo Agroecology fieldwork in Nepal, and volunteer work in 2015 earthquake http://nepalcando.blogspot.com/
 	- ## [[Wageningen UR 2012-2013]] Netherlands
 	  International exchange program was a transformative experience.
-This is where my first introduction to the fusion of biotech and organic agriculture, to
+This is where my first introduction to the fusion of biotech and organic agriculture, to learn the best of both worlds and apply it for our future.
-	-
 - # Links
 	- twitter
 	- github, gitlab